Th3miggy/Building-a-Cowrie-SSH-Honeypot-with-Wazuh-intergation/README.md

 ![not-working](https://github.com/Th3miggy/Building-a-Cowrie-SSH-Honeypot-with-Wazuh-intergation/blob/main/Screenshot%20from%202026-07-28%2019-22-58.png?raw=true)

-Ref 2: Once the vm is up and running our ubuntu server we will created a new user as it is best practice to run Cowrie under a non-root user this can be done with the following command
+Ref 2: Once the vm is up and running our ubuntu server we will created a new user as it is best practice to run Cowrie under a non-root.

+you can do that will the following command:

     $ sudo adduser --disabled-password cowrie